r-Bangladesh/token-extracter-r-place/README.md

-# Token extractor from r/Place2023
+# Token extracter for r/Place2023

 # Make sure to install the requirements from `requirements.txt`
+- also have the latest version of python installed!